CANTUS-Project/cantus-js/README.md

 CantusJS
 ========

-It's a simple shim JavaScript library for accessing a Cantus API server.
+It's a simple JavaScript library for accessing a Cantus API server.

 License
 -------